-Frances Mayes (Lane) is a professor of literature living in San Francisco with her husband.
-Her bad reviews of other people’s books comes back to haunt her when a writer harboring a grudge hints that her husband has been having an affair.
-During the messy divorce, and understandably upset over his betrayal, she sells her half of their house rather than pay up via alimony.
-Frances moves into a noisy apartment building and tries to figure out what to do with her life.
-She suffers from writer’s block — not just with her book, but with her life.
+She moves into a noisy apartment building and tries to figure out what to do with her life.
+She suffers from writer’s block—not just with her book but with her life.
 Patty (Oh), her best friend and support group, is unable to go on a ten-day trip to Tuscany because of her upcoming pregnancy.
 So, she gets Frances to go in the hopes that a change of pace and scenery will provide her with a fresh start.

 Before she knows it, Frances is on a bus full of gay people in Italy with the tour guide telling everyone her life story.
 She spots a charming little villa on the tour and decides to get off the bus.
-She becomes enchanted with the place, meets the owner and decides to buy it.
-To say that the house is fix-it-upper opportunity is a mild understatement but Frances plugs away, renovating the house and, in the process, her life.
+Frances becomes enchanted with the place.
+She meets the owner and decides to buy it.
+To say that the house is fix-it-upper opportunity is a mild understatement but she plugs away, renovating the house and, in the process, her life.

-Under the Tuscan Sun was a nice change of pace for Diane Lane, fresh from her role in the dark, erotic thriller, Unfaithful (2002).
+Under the Tuscan Sun is a nice change of pace for Diane Lane, fresh from her role in the dark, erotic thriller, Unfaithful (2002).
 She is quite good as a newly independent woman trying to start her life over.
 The gorgeous Lane looks absolutely radiant and brings a lot of charm to the role.
-She shows a real knack for light comedy as well and is not afraid to look silly or vulnerable.
+She shows a real knack for light comedy as well.

 It also doesn’t hurt that director Audrey Wells surrounds the stunning Lane with a picturesque, postcard perfect Italian countryside.
 Every frame is filled with resplendent scenery and everyone eats delicious looking food.
 It is a shameless love letter to Italy.
 A more cynical person might say that this film is just one long ad for the tourism board of the country.
 It works.
 Under the Tuscan Sun really makes you want to go there, discover your very own villa and escape from it all.